bhyvex/cloudly/README.md

 ###### Demo

-Project can be currently seen on https://projectcloudly.org/demo
+This project can be currently seen on https://projectcloudly.org/demo